Rightpoint/Anchorage/README.md

 button.leadingAnchor == container.leadingAnchor + 12

-// Pin the button to at least 12 pt from the trailing edge of its container button.trailingAnchor <= container.leadingAnchor - 12
+// Pin the button to at least 12 pt from the trailing edge of its container button.trailingAnchor <= container.trailingAnchor - 12

 // Center one or both axes of a view button.centerXAnchor == container.centerXAnchor